mtgjson/mtgjson-website/docs/abstract-models/all-prices/index.md

 # All Prices

-The All Prices Abstract Model describes the properties of card prices based on a card UUID.
+The All Prices Abstract Model describes the properties of card prices based on a card's uuid property.

 - **Parent file:** [AllPrices](/downloads/all-files/#allprices)
 - **Parent model:** `data`